bramscher/konmashi/docs/# Project Brief2: Konmashi.md

 * **Small to Medium-Sized Businesses (SMBs):** Companies that want to leverage content marketing for growth but need an efficient and scalable solution to manage their online presence without significant overhead.
 (This also aligns with "designers, graphics folks and small business owners" mentioned by the user).
 * **Digital Agencies:** Firms managing social media and content marketing for multiple clients, who would benefit from a unified system to streamline workflows, ensure brand consistency per client, and track performance across different accounts.
 * **Growth Marketers:** Professionals focused on leveraging data-driven automation and content to maximize reach, engagement, and conversions.
+* **Teams:** All users are organized into Teams, with team-based onboarding, data isolation, and role-based access control (RBAC) as foundational features.
+Each team can have multiple members, with roles such as ADMIN and MEMBER, and all content, brand identity, and data are scoped to the team.

 ## Key Features / Scope (High-Level Ideas for MVP)

+1.  **Kroids (Agentic Personas):**
+    * The platform is built around a set of Kroids—specialized AI personas representing key roles in a content marketing team (e.g., Orchestrator, Strategist, Copywriter, Designer, Analyst, Community Manager, etc.).
+    * Users interact with Kroids via the sidebar and chat interface, switching between personas to access different expertise and workflows.
+    * Each Kroid has a unique personality, prompt, and function, and can be extended in the future.
+    * See `# TeamPersonaStarter: Konmashi.md` for full persona details.
+2.  **Team-Based Onboarding & Data Isolation:**
+    * All users join or create a Team during onboarding.
+    * All data (brand identity, content, ideas, etc.) is isolated per team, with strict RBAC enforced.
+    * Team Admins can invite, remove, and manage members, and assign roles.
+3.  **License Management & Stripe Integration (Planned):**
+    * Teams have a license count (number of seats/members allowed), enforced in the UI and backend.
+    * Admins can upgrade licenses (increase seat count) via a Stripe-powered checkout (coming soon).
+    * License usage and upgrades are visible in the Team Admin dashboard.
-1.  **AI-Powered Short-Form Content Generation:**
+4.  **AI-Powered Short-Form Content Generation:**
     * Ability to generate text-based posts (e.g., for Twitter, LinkedIn), image-based posts (e.g., for Instagram, Facebook) with AI-generated images and captions, and simple short-form video concepts/scripts (e.g., for TikTok, Reels, perhaps as "faceless videos" with stock footage and AI voiceover for MVP).
     * Content optimized for at least 2-3 selected social media platforms.
-2.  **Simplified Brand Identity Input:**
+5.  **Simplified Brand Identity Input:**
     * A guided process (e.g., an initial interaction with an "AI Creative Director" persona) for tenants to define core brand elements (e.g., voice, tone, key themes) that inform AI content generation.
-3.  **Conversational Orchestrator Interface:**
+6.  **Conversational Orchestrator Interface:**
-    * A primary chat-based interface with the "Orchestrator" AI for tenants to make simple content requests (e.g., "Konmashi, write a post about X for platform Y").
+    * A primary chat-based interface with the "Orchestrator" Kroid for tenants to make simple content requests (e.g., "Konmashi, write a post about X for platform Y").
-4.  **Basic Ideabank & Capture:**
+7.  **Basic Ideabank & Capture:**
     * Functionality for tenants to easily capture and store text-based ideas and web links (e.g., inspirational articles, competitor posts) for later reference.
-5.  **Iterative Content Feedback Loop (for one content type):**
+8.  **Iterative Content Feedback Loop (for one content type):**
     * A system for tenants to provide feedback (e.g., rating) on at least one type of AI-generated content (e.g., images), with that feedback leading to AI prompt refinement and an improved output.
 This will begin to build data for future tenant-specific learning (RAG foundation).
-6.  **Simple Content Scheduling & Overview:**
+9.  **Simple Content Scheduling & Overview:**
     * Basic capability to schedule generated and approved content for posting on connected platforms.
     * A simple calendar view to see scheduled items.
-7.  **Basic Task/Workflow Progress Indication:**
+10.  **Basic Task/Workflow Progress Indication:**
     * A clear, simplified way for tenants to see the status of their active content requests (e.g., "Script being generated," "Image ready for review").

-This might be a precursor to the full "subway map" or detailed task list.
+## The Kroids: Core Agentic Personas

+Konmashi's Kroids are the heart of the platform's agentic model.
+Each Kroid represents a specialized role in a high-performing content team.
+For MVP, the following Kroids are included:

+- **Orchestrator** (AI project manager, chat interface lead)
+- **Strategist** (content strategy, planning)
+- **Copywriter** (text/copy generation)
+- **Designer** (visuals, images, branding)
+- **Analyst** (performance, analytics)
+- **Community Manager** (engagement, feedback)

+Each Kroid is accessible via the sidebar and chat, and users can switch between them to access different workflows and expertise.
+The Kroids' personalities, prompts, and functions are detailed in `# TeamPersonaStarter: Konmashi.md`.

+## Team Structure & RBAC

+- All users are part of a Team, with team-based onboarding and data isolation.
+- Teams have Admins and Members, with RBAC enforced for all actions (e.g., only Admins can invite/remove members, upgrade licenses, etc.).
+- All content, brand identity, and data are scoped to the team.
+- License count is enforced per team, with planned Stripe integration for upgrades.

+## License Management & Stripe Integration (Planned)

+- Teams have a license count (number of seats/members allowed), visible in the Team Admin dashboard.
+- When the license limit is reached, inviting new members is disabled until more licenses are purchased.
+- Admins can upgrade licenses via a Stripe-powered checkout (coming soon).
+- License usage and upgrades are visible in the Team Admin dashboard.

+## Brand Management & Onboarding (Update)

+- Teams and agencies can now manage multiple brands/clients under a single team.
+- The new Manage Brands dashboard (`/dashboard/brands`) provides a unified interface to add, edit, and manage all brands and their identities.
+- Brand Identity setup is integrated directly into the Manage Brands page for seamless onboarding and editing.
+- Onboarding now redirects users to Manage Brands if any brands exist, ensuring a single, modern entry point for all brand-related actions.
+- This approach supports agencies and multi-brand organizations, as well as solo users managing their own brands.

+## Reference

+- See `# TeamPersonaStarter: Konmashi.md` for full Kroid/persona details and prompt examples.
+- See the PRD for detailed requirements and technical assumptions.

 ## Post MVP Features / Scope and Ideas